Now we need to look at one of the most inspiring examples in the Old Testament. It should become etched in our memories forever.

 Hannah also talks about them inheriting the “throne of glory”—David’s throne.
 In verse 21, Jesus Christ promises His Philadelphian Bride that they will share this throne!
 In addition to being pillars, we will rule the world.
 We will be with Christ, ruling with Him, under our Father.
 That is the God Family vision.

 This is what Hannah saw!
 She saw that she could have a son, and God would make him a firstfruit pillar—and God would resurrect him to set the whole world upon his shoulders.
 This is no fantasy—it will certainly happen!
 That is what God will do: raise people right up out of the dunghill—those the world so scorns and hates.
 They will be pillars.
 Most of the commentaries say Hannah was just being poetic.
 No, she was not!
 God will set the whole world upon those pillars—those Philadelphians who remain loyal in this end time.
 They will be pillars at headquarters, and God will set the whole world upon them!
 The very purpose for our calling today is to teach and rule the entire Earth in the near future—and, after that, the universe.
 That is our incredible human potential as firstfruits today!

 That is a lot of responsibility.
 If God is going to give us this kind of glory, He must try and test us to prepare us.

-“The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed” (verse 10).
+“The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed” (1 Samuel 2:10).
 This is a prophecy about David.

 Remember, Hannah is talking about dedicating her son to God’s plan.
 Samuel ended up anointing David to sit on that throne and become God’s anointed.
 She must have understood that prophecy quite well.
 Recall verse 1.
 Hannah knew her horn would be exalted.
 And it was indeed: She gave birth to this prophet.